 Mr Collaery is a member of the ALA, which is a national association aimed at upholding “justice, freedom and the rights of the individual”.
 Last year, the ALA presented Collaery with its Civil Justice Award for his work in support of the people of Timor Leste, which began prior to independence.

-ALA criminal justice spokesperson and barrister Greg Barnes has long spoken out on the importance of the rule of law, which he asserts Collaery’s case undermines, as it’s sending a clear message that those who blow the whistle on illegal government activities will be sent to prison for their trouble.
+ALA criminal justice spokesperson and barrister Greg Barns has long spoken out on the importance of the rule of law, which he asserts Collaery’s case undermines, as it’s sending a clear message that those who blow the whistle on illegal government activities will be sent to prison for their trouble.

 Earlier this year, the Rise of the Right was published.
-Authored by Mr Barnes, the book posits that liberal values are under threat in this country.
+Authored by Mr Barns, the book posits that liberal values are under threat in this country.
 And the barrister details in its pages that a chief culprit in the decline of Australian liberal democracy is the Liberal Party.

-Sydney Criminal Lawyers spoke to Greg Barnes about why the prosecution of Mr Collaery is not in the public interest, the implications of the proceedings for the legal profession, and the dangers of the rising security state.
+Sydney Criminal Lawyers spoke to Greg Barns about why the prosecution of Mr Collaery is not in the public interest, the implications of the proceedings for the legal profession, and the dangers of the rising security state.

 Firstly, the Australian Lawyers Alliance is calling for the charges to be dropped against Mr Collaery, as prosecuting the lawyer is not in the public interest.
-Mr Barnes, why would you say the prosecution isn’t a public interest matter?
+Mr Barns, why would you say the prosecution isn’t a public interest matter?